softprops/porteurbars/README.md

 2) create a directory called `template` under which you define a set of handlebars templates

 Porteurbars supports the notion of rendering templates from file content as well as file paths so you can also templatize the location of your template files.
+See [softprops/mit](https://github.com/softprops/mit) for an example.

 ```bash
 $ mkdir  template